AmirShkolnik/DivingCenter/README_v.0.1.md

 ![Entity Relationship Diagram](documentation/erd/entity-relationship-diagram.png)

-The Entity Relationship Diagram (ERD) is a visual representation of the database structure for the Cups Of Joy project.
+The Entity Relationship Diagram (ERD) is a visual representation of the database structure for the Diving Center project.
 It illustrates the relationships between different entities (tables) and their attributes (columns).
 The ERD helps in understanding the data organization and facilitates efficient database design.

 #### Tables Overview

-In the Cups Of Joy project, the ERD consists of the following entities:
+In the Diving Center project, the ERD consists of the following entities:

 ### Entities